Single-index models for extreme value index regression: Numerical Experiments

-where $\vec{X}^*$ is generated from the similar distribution of $\vec{X}$, and $\hat{\gamma}^*$ is the estimator of $\gamma^*$.
-However, the data located outside of upper and lower 5\%-quantile of $(\vec{X}_j^*)^T\vec{\theta}$ are removed.
-The total number of test data is adjusted as $J=1000$.
-In our study, MISE is approximated by 500 Monte Carlo iterations.
-We also calculate the other estimators as competitors.
-First, we construct the proposed single index model, where the tuning parameter is selected by minimizing MISE.
-This estimator is denoted by SIM-M. The SIM-M is the optimal estimator from our model, but it can be calculated only in simulation since the information of true EVI is used.
-However, we can confirm the efficiency of the discrepancy score as the tuning parameter selection if SIM-D closes to SIM-M. Meanwhile, we use the linear model $\alpha(\vec{x})=\theta_0+\vec{x}^T\vec{\theta}$, which is proposed by Wang and Tsai (2009).
-Next, consider the additive model $\alpha(\vec{x})=\alpha_0+\alpha_1(x_1)+\cdots+\alpha_p(x_p), \alpha_j:\mathbb{R}\rightarrow\mathbb{R}$ (see, Youngman 2019).
-Each $\alpha_j$ is estimated by the smoothing spline method.
-All smoothing parameters for $\alpha_1,\ldots,\alpha_p$ are similar, and the threshold value for POT selected by the discrepancy score described in Section 2.3.
-We also considered the method of the quantile-based single index model proposed by Xu et al. (2022), which is denoted by SIMEXQ.
-Let $Q_Y(\tau|\vec{x})$ be the conditional quantile of $Y$ given $\vec{X}=\vec{x}$.
-Their method assumes that $Q_Y(\tau|\vec{x})=Q_Y(\tau|\vec{x}^T\vec{\theta})=\vec{x}^T\vec{\theta}(\tau)$.
-Then, $\vec{\theta}$ is estimated by linear quantile regression.
-The EVI is estimated by the conditional Hill estimator from the estimator of conditional quantile.
-The tuning parameters included in SIMEXQ are set as similar to Section 5.1 of Xu et al. (2022).
-Lastly, we also evaluate the fully nonparametric kernel estimator of EVI, denoted by Kernel (see, Goegebeur et al. 2015).
-In Kernel, the Gaussian kernel is used and the bandwidths of kernel are assumed to be equal.
+This section presents a comparison of the proposed method and other estimator for a model similar to that in Section 4.3 with $n=2000$ and $p=20$.
+As described herein, the proposed estimator with single index model is denoted as SIM.
+The competitors are the following.
+First, the single index model with the tuning parameters $(w,\lambda)$ selected by minimizing ISE, which denotes the Oracle.
+The Oracle is the optimal estimator from our model, but it is calculable only through simulation because the information of true EVI function is used.
+Next, we consider the no-covariate model, which is denoted by Null.
+It is noteworthy that the Null estimator is fundamentally similar to the Hill estimator (Hill 1975).
+We use the linear model $\alpha(\vec{x})=\theta_0+\vec{x}^\top\vec{\theta}$, as proposed by Wang and Tsai (2009).
+The additive model $\alpha(\vec{x})=\alpha_0+\alpha_1(x_1)+\cdots+\alpha_p(x_p), \alpha_j:\mathbb{R}\rightarrow\mathbb{R}$ (Youngman 2019) is also considered.
+Then, each $\alpha_j$ is estimated using the smoothing spline method.
+All smoothing parameters for $\alpha_1,\ldots,\alpha_p$ are similar.
+The threshold value for POT selected by the discrepancy measure is described in Section 4.2.
+The estimators using linear and additive models are denoted as Linear and Additive.
+We also considered the method of the quantile-based single index model proposed by Xu et al. (2022), which is denoted by QSIM.
+Let $Q_Y(\tau|\vec{x})$ be the conditional quantile of $Y$, given $\vec{X}=\vec{x}$.
+Their method assumes that $Q_Y(\tau|\vec{x})=Q_Y(\tau|\vec{x}^\top\vec{\theta})=\vec{x}^\top\vec{\theta}(\tau)$.
+Then, $\vec{\theta}(\tau)$ is estimated using linear quantile regression.
+The EVI is estimated using the conditional Hill estimator from the estimator of conditional quantile.
+The quantile level is fixed as $\tau=0.9$.